Skip to content

 The typed contract between VFS and storage.
 Without it, the kernel cannot describe files.
 Operations: O(1) KV (get/put/delete), ordered prefix scan (list), batch ops, implicit directory detection.
 System config stored under /__sys__/ prefix.

 Data type: FileMetadata — path, backend_name, etag, size, version, zone_id, owner_id, timestamps, mime_type.
-Always tagged with zone_id (P0 invariant). zone_id is a kernel namespace partition identifier (analogous to Linux sb->s_dev).
-Federation extends zones with Raft consensus groups, but the kernel owns the concept. owner_id is the kernel's posix_uid — used by PermissionEnforcerProtocol.check_owner() for O(1) DAC before service-layer hooks run.
-Audit trail (who created a file) is a service concern tracked by VersionRecorder, not a kernel inode field.
+Every row carries a zone_id — the kernel namespace partition identifier (analogous to Linux sb->s_dev), which federation extends with Raft consensus groups while the kernel owns the concept. owner_id is the kernel's posix_uid — consumed by PermissionEnforcerProtocol.check_owner() for O(1) DAC before service-layer hooks run.
+Audit trail (who created a file) lives in the service layer (VersionRecorder); the kernel inode keeps the steady-state fields only.

 Linux analogue: struct file_operations